BoltzExchange/boltz-backend/docs/deployment.md

 # Cron interval at which a new backup should be uploaded.
 The default value is daily
 interval = "0 0 * * *"

-# Boltz backend supports sending messages to Discord after successful and
+# Boltz backend supports sending messages to Mattermost after successful and
 # failed Swaps and if the wallet or channel balance is below a configurable threshold
 [notification]
+mattermostUrl = ""
 token = ""
 channel = ""
 # A string to prefix all messages with
 prefix = "mainnet"
-# When Mattermost should be used instead of Discord for notifications
-# mattermostUrl = ""
 # Optionally, important alerts can be sent to a different channel
 # channelAlerts = ""

 prefix = ""
 # Interval in minutes at which the wallet and channel balances should be checked
 interval = 1
-# Some Discord commands (like withdraw) require a TOTP token
-# This is the path to the secret of that TOTP token
-otpsecretpath = "/home/boltz/.boltz/otpSecret.dat"

 [swap]
 # Chains on which claim transactions should be deferred